-"Every week a property sits vacant, there is a 2% loss of the total potential annual rental income.
-You can write off expenses; you can't write off lost rent.
-Price your property properly and start the revenue stream." - Michael Francis, RMP, MPM, TRLS, TRPM, Instructor, Broker
+"Every week your rental property sits vacant, there is a 2% loss of the total potential annual rental income.
+Remember, you can write off expenses; you can't write off lost rent.
+Always price your property properly (that means competitively) and start the revenue stream sooner than later." - Michael Francis, RMP, MPM, TRLS, TRPM, Instructor, Broker

 Example #1: Your goal is to maximize your rental income, you think you can get $1,500/month for rent.
 The property is leased in 60 days.